 It can be intensely irritating when you’re passed pillar to post between different representatives of a company.
 Not only does it exhaust the customer, but it suggests a lack of internal communication in your company, verging on incompetence.

 If there isn’t a seamless handover between sales and customer success, the customer isn’t going to have a positive experience.
-You want to instill confidence in your customer; they need the reassurance that they’re being transferred into capable hands.
+You want to instill confidence in your customers; they need the reassurance that they’re being transferred into capable hands.

 Michelle Wideman, Chief Customer Officer at Silverfox, puts it: